tbrowne5/crisprHAL/README.md

-## 2: Process a fasta file of nucleotide sequence(s) into sgRNA target model inputs:
+## 2: Process a fasta file of nucleotide sequence(s) into sgRNA target model inputs

 This will take an input nucleotide fasta file and identifies potential sgRNA sequences for evaluation.
 The output will be a .csv file containing the predicted guides.
 This can be used as input for the prediction step. ```Runtime: ~1 second```